-The University of Virginia is committed to maintaining the safety and well-being of all students, faculty, staff, and visitors to grounds.
-To this end, the Office of Safety and Emergency Preparedness oversees and maintains a robust Public Access Defibrillation (PAD) program, which at present includes over 270 Automated External Defibrillators (AEDs).
+The University of Virginia is committed to maintaining the safety of all students, faculty, staff, and visitors to Grounds.
+To this end, the Office of Safety and Emergency Preparedness oversees and maintains the University's Public Access Defibrillation (PAD) program.

 AEDs and Sudden Cardiac Arrest

 Sudden cardiac arrest occurs when the heart stops beating.
-This condition affects nearly 400,000 Americans annually, and is responsible for 1 death every 37 seconds in the United States.
+This condition affects nearly 400,000 Americans annually, and is responsible for 1 death every 90 seconds in the United States.
 Each year, sudden cardiac arrest claims more lives than cancer, diabetes, respiratory diseases, and accidental trauma combined.
-AEDs are a vital link in the chain of survival, and have been clinically proven to increase survival from sudden cardiac arrest.
+AEDs are clinically proven to increase survival from sudden cardiac arrest.
 Studies have shown that the early application (within 3-4 minutes of the onset of cardiac arrest) of an AED can increase survival rates by nearly three times.

 UVA's AED Program